-A first- or upper second-class undergraduate honours degree in an appropriate discipline.
+An upper second-class (2.1) undergraduate honours degree or above in a relevant subject such as art and design, computer design/science, cultural studies, interactive media, media studies, social psychology.
 We also welcome applicants who do not have this academic qualification who are able to demonstrate in their application that they have relevant professional/creative skills and experience.

 Months of entry

 This MA is associated with the acclaimed Centre for Material Digital Culture.

 The course offers an exciting opportunity to combine theoretical and practical work to give you an excellent working knowledge of the field of digital media.
 The MA is designed to offer advanced study of digital media, aimed at graduates who wish to further their study and at professionals who wish to consider